Commit scope rules v5

 CAMO

-Camo, Commit At Most Once, allows the client/application, origin node and partner node to ensure that a transaction is committed to the database at most once.
-Because the client is involved in the process, the application will require modifications to participate in the CAMO process.
+Commit At Most Once, or CAMO, allows the client/application, origin node, and partner node to ensure that a transaction is committed to the database at most once.
+Because the client is involved in the process, an application will require modifications to participate in the CAMO process.

 LAG CONTROL

-With Lag control, when the system's replication performance exceeds specified limits, a commit delay can be automatically injected into client interaction with the database, providing a back pressure on clients.
-Lag control has parameters to set the maximum commit delay that can be exerted, and limits in terms of time to process or queue size which will trigger increases in that commit delay.
+With Lag Control, when the system's replication performance exceeds specified limits, a commit delay can be automatically injected into client interaction with the database, providing a back pressure on clients.
+Lag Control has parameters to set the maximum commit delay that can be exerted.
+It also has limits in terms of time to process or queue size that trigger increases in that commit delay.

 SYNCHRONOUS_COMMIT

-Synchronous Commit is a commit scope option which is designed to be like the legacy synchronous_commit option, but accessible within the commit scope environment.
-Unlike GROUP COMMIT it is a synchronous non-two-phase commit operation, with no parameters.
-The preceding commit scope group controls what groups and confirmation requirements the SYNCHRONOUS_COMMIT will use.
+Synchronous Commit is a commit scope option that's designed to be like the legacy synchronous_commit option, but it's accessible in the commit scope environment.
+Unlike GROUP COMMIT, it's a synchronous non-two-phase commit operation, and it has no parameters.
+The commit commit scope group that comes before this option controls the groups and confirmation requirements the SYNCHRONOUS_COMMIT uses.

 Combining rules